The Center, our Founder, Abbot, and Teacher

 Accommodations at our Center

 Thomasville Buddhist Center boasts a phenomenal Security and Emergency Action Response Team (SEART), that is primarily responsible for any/all: security, violent threat, fire, or health-related occurrences should they occur at TBC.
-Code-named Thermoplyae, this team is comprised of specially trained and conditioned staff, who are exquisitely committed to the safety and welfare of Bushi and TBC.
+Code-named Thermoplyae, this team is comprised of specially trained and conditioned staff, who are exquisitely committed to the safety and welfare of Bushi and TBC attendees.